7 Best Spots For Snorkelling in Bali - Experience the Balinese Waters

 The spot where the Wreck of the USAT is present in Tulamben acts as a heaven for newbie snorkelers.
 The USAT Liberty is an American Warship that faced a torpedo attack during World War II and drowned here.
 The wreck is now fully covered with beautiful corals as well as colourful aquatic plants.
 As a snorkeler, you need to dive up to just 5 m under the sea.
 However, if you desire to reach the bottom of the wreck, you need to dive at least 30 m to witness this beauty.

-Location: The USAT Liberty is located in the North-west Bali, which is one of the best locations for snorkeling in Bali.
+Location: The USAT Liberty is located in the North-west Bali, which is one of the best spots for snorkeling in Bali.
 Cost: IDR 360,000 Best Time: April to September (Dry season) Operators: Bali Aqua and Bali Diving Academy

 4. Shark Island, Serangan